• Home

 When first learning about the sacrament of the sick, most think about one being “sick” exclusively in terms of bodily illness.
 Yet modern science has allowed us to expand our understanding and realize as the holistic unity of body, soul and spirit — does it work?
 Will everyone experience healing?
 These are the questions frequently asked regarding the sacrament of anointing.
 And the answer is “yes.”
 That healing, of course, is not restricted to only physical healing.

 When our attention is directed toward physical illness, it is natural to think of the effects of the sacrament in terms of physical healing.
 Sacraments, however, are celebrations of faith, expressions of who we are before God.
-This understanding of sacrament, together with the realization that we are more than our physical body, has led us to look again at the effects of the sacrament of anointing.
+This understanding of the sacrament, together with the realization that we are more than our physical body, has led us to look again at the effects of the sacrament of anointing.

 Login